 4. Consider service as part of your investment

 Service and expertise are elements of a solution that can be difficult to quantify, as you may not think or care about it until you have a problem.
 The reality is however, that service should start prior to ever purchasing anything, and should continue well beyond receiving product.
 Partnering with a label provider could include service elements like commissioning, training, planned maintenance visits, materials & engineering expertise, and possibly more depending on your contract.
 Ensure you’re selecting a partner that can provide you with peace of mind in addition to tangible solutions.

 A great service provider will start by conducting an on-site audit as part of the project plan.
 A typical on-site audit can take a full business day, with the objective of uncovering all of your goals and challenges.

 5. Ensure tire labeling systems that work both today and into the future

 Labels and integrated labeling automation systems should be designed and commissioned to meet your needs today—and in the future.
 The right partner will ensure proper understanding of your goals to provide labels and systems that will hold up to unexpected growth, expansion, and legislation changes.
 Don’t spend your time re-qualifying a label supplier or discovering a label applicator won’t meet throughput demands in a few short years.
 Choose a partner that can lay a good foundation for your anticipated growth and help you plan through transitions like industry 4.0

 Computype partners with the top 5 global tire manufacturers to provide label consumables, hardware, and unparalleled service.
 Through our experience with major players in the tire industry we’ve learned a lot, allowing us to develop labeling solutions suited specifically to the most demanding tire manufacturing environments.
-To learn more about the barcode solutions we offer in the tire industry check out our tire hub or give us a call if you have more specific questions!
+To learn more about the barcode solutions we offer in the tire industry give us a call if you have more specific questions!